-years, students concentrate on completing general education and major/minor requirements, while also taking selected coursework in education.
-The majority of professional education coursework is completed in the junior and senior years.
+During the first two years, students concentrate on completing general education and major/minor requirements, while also taking selected course work in education.
+The majority of professional education course work is completed in the junior and senior years.

-General Education Component: The general education courses must include the following courses.
+General Education Component The general education courses must include the following courses.

 - English Composition and English Literature

 - Science

 - Mathematics

 - U.S. History

 - American Government (Political Science)

-- · Psychology 001
+- Psychology

-- Humanities (American Sign Language 001, Foreign Language, Philosophy or Religion)
+- Humanities

-Academic Major and Minor Components: Students who successfully complete their Teacher Education programs are recommended for licensure with a first endorsement in their major.
+Academic Major and Minor Components Students who successfully complete their Teacher Education programs are recommended for licensure with a first endorsement in their major.

-Professional Education Component: Students begin the professional education component of their Secondary Education program when they enter UVM.
-During the first two years students work on general education and major concentration coursework, as well as Phase 1 Secondary Education courses.
-By the third year, students will have completed most of their general education credits, between twelve and fifteen credits in the professional sequence and be well into their major concentration (fifteen to eighteen credits completed).
+Professional Education Component Students begin the professional education component of their Secondary Education program when they enter UVM.
+During the first two years students work on general education and major concentration course work, as well as Phase 1 Secondary Education courses.
+By the third year, students will have completed most of their general education credits, between twelve and fifteen credits in the Professional Preparation sequence and be well into their major concentration (fifteen to eighteen credits completed).
 Students must complete the remainder of their requirements in their third and fourth years.
-The phases of professional coursework are described below.
+The phases of professional course work are described below.

-I. Phase 1: Exploring learners' needs and the school context.
-EDSS 055, EDFS 001, EDFS 002, EDSP 005, EDSC 011 and EDSC 207.
+Phase 1: Exploring learners' needs and the school context.
+EDTE 001, EDFS 001, EDFS 002, EDSP 005, EDSC 011 and EDSC 207.

-a.
-If a student has a minimum of a 2.75 GPA overall, minimally a 2.75 in his/her major and was successful in EDSS 055, EDFS 002, EDSP 005, EDSC 011 and EDSC 207 (B or better in each course) the student is accepted in to the next phase of the Secondary Education Program.
+If a student has a minimum of a 2.75 GPA overall, minimally a 2.75 in his/her major and was successful in EDTE 001, EDFS 002, EDSP 005, EDSC 011 and EDSC 207 (B or better in each course) the student is accepted into the next phase of the Secondary Education program.

-II.
 Phase 2: Exploring school context and curriculum, instruction and assessment.
 EDSC 209, EDSC 216.

-a.
 Students must submit an application upon successful completion of EDSC 209 and EDSC 216.
-Successful completion requires a B or better in each course, a "continue in the program" or "conditional continuation in the program" PADA (Professional Attributes and Dispositions Rubric) rating from faculty teaching both classes, a 2.75 or better overall and a 2.75 in his or her major and passing scores on PRAXIS I. Applications are reviewed and students are officially notified of acceptance into the third phase of the program.
+Successful completion requires a B or better in each course, a "continue in the program" or "conditional continuation in the program", a PADA (Professional Attributes and Dispositions Rubric) rating from faculty teaching both classes, a 2.75 GPA or better overall and a 2.75 in his or her major and passing scores on PRAXIS I. Applications are reviewed and students are officially notified of acceptance into the third phase of the program.

-III.
 Phase 3: Designing and adapting curriculum.
-EDSC 215, subject methods EDSC 225 (Social Studies), EDSC 227 (Science Methods), EDSC 240 (English Methods), EDSC 257 (Math Methods) or EDSC 259 (Foreign Language Methods).
+EDSC 215 (Reading), EDSC 225 (Social Studies), EDSC 227 (Science Methods), EDSC 240 (English Methods), EDSC 257 (Math Methods) or EDSC 259 (Foreign Language Methods).

-a.
-During this phase of the program students must have an overall GPA of 3.0 and a 3.0 in their major.
+During this phase of the program students must have an overall GPA of 3.00 and a 3.00 in their major.
 Following a successful review of a student's records, he or she is nominated for a student teaching placement at an approved school/site.
 Students must successfully complete the interview process with school/site-based personnel to secure an internship placement.

-$\underline{\it VI.
-Phase 4:}$ Application and documentation of the teaching process.
+Phase 4: Application and documentation of the teaching process.
 EDSC 226 and EDSC 230.

-a.
 Students must complete a full-time, semester-long internship during this final phase of the program.
 In addition to the student teaching experience, students must complete and submit a portfolio that documents competence with program and state licensure requirements (ROPA).
-Recommendation for licensure is based on successful completion of student teaching, a minimum overall GPA of 3.0, content major and professional courses at a 3.0 or higher as well as submission of a satisfactory Licensure Portfolio that meets state accreditation standards.
+Recommendation for licensure is based on successful completion of student teaching, a minimum overall GPA of 3.00, content major and professional courses at a 3.00 or higher as well as submission of a satisfactory Licensure Portfolio that meets state accreditation standards.